 When you hear the word ‘timeshare,” it’s likely you’re immediately filled with visions of hapless couples being lured into high-pressure presentations while trying to relax on their vacation.
 With the lure of free meals or free stays, these couples are pressured into the idea of an annual “prepaid” vacation.
 Soon after purchasing a timeshare, they find that these vacations are hard to use, expensive and at places that you wouldn’t want to spend an hour in, let alone a whole vacation.

-It’s extremely common for people to misunderstand the difference between fractional ownership, vacation real estate private equity investment, and timeshare.
+It’s extremely common for people to misunderstand the difference between fractional ownership, vacation real estate private equity investment, and timeshare ownership.
 However, when it comes to the underlying assets ownership and exit strategies, there are some significant differences.

 We recently chatted with our Equity Residences Director, Steve Dering, about fractional ownership, private equity investment, and timeshares.